A Complete Tikun Olam B’nai Mitzvah Program

 - the Jewish traditions which make tikun olam a key aspect of the B’nai Mitzvah process.

-This workshop is offered three times per year.
+This workshop is offered on the following dates:

 Act: Participate in a hands-on volunteer activity with Ve’ahavta such as a special Young Riders shift on our Mobile Jewish Response to Homelessness outreach van, (a 5 to 6 hour commitment), preparing food and baked goods for the van, or running a clothing/supply drive.
 Participants can choose one or more actions in any combination.
 No matter what you choose you are helping to make the world a better place for all.